ekstdo/keyboard-color-combo/README.md

 # logitech-color-combo
 A script which allows you to easily display all matching key combinations on your RGB keyboard.
+It automatically displays the preconfigured keyboard shortcuts based on the currently active window, also each window can have its own color scheme.

 ## Compatible Keyboards
 The script ist currently using [g810-led](https://github.com/MatMoul/g810-led) to control the LEDs of following Keyboards: